kaileywaal/todo-app/README.md

 ### Useful resources

-- [Rounded linear gradient on hover](https://gist.github.com/stereokai/36dc0095b9d24ce93b045e2ddc60d7a0#file-gistfile1-txt) - This helped me figure out how to make a rounded linear gradient for the checkboxes.
+- [Rounded linear gradient on hover](https://gist.github.com/stereokai/36dc0095b9d24ce93b045e2ddc60d7a0#file-gistfile1-txt) - Linear gradients can be used borders, but they are not compatible with a border radius.
+This article helped me figure out how to make a round linear gradient border for the checkboxes.

+- [CSS Previous sibling selectors](https://medium.com/free-code-camp/how-to-make-the-impossible-possible-in-css-with-a-little-creativity-bd96bb42b29d) - This article explained how to select ALL of an element's siblings, even the ones that come before it.
+I used it to figure out how to make all the non-hovered-over close buttons disappear.